Disney sends & # 39; Frozen 2 & # 39; to streaming for confined families

-NEW YORK, NY. – Walt Disney Co. will launch "Frozen 2,quot; on Disney Plus several months ahead of time to give families locked in by the coronavirus a welcome distraction, and boost its streaming service.
+NEW YORK (AP) – Walt Disney Co. will launch "Frozen 2,quot; on Disney Plus several months ahead of time to provide families locked in by the coronavirus a welcome distraction, and it will give their streaming service a boost.

 Disney announced on Friday that "Frozen 2,quot; will begin airing on Disney Plus on Sunday, three months earlier than expected.
 In some countries, such as Canada, Australia, New Zealand and the Netherlands, the film will begin airing on Tuesday.